Haruka Igawa

 Haruka Igawa (井川 遥, Igawa Haruka) is a Japanese actress and a former gravure idol.

 Career

 Igawa appeared in Kiyoshi Kurosawa's 2008 film Tokyo Sonata and Shinji Aoyama's 2011 film Tokyo Park.

+Personal life

+On November 26, 2006, she announced through a press conference that she had married fashion designer Atou Matsumoto, who is 14 years older than her, on the 22nd of that month.
+She gave birth to her first child, a daughter, on June 28, 2009 and her second child, a son, in July 2012.